jasoncypret/jasonblog/README.md

 ## Configuration

 You can configure My Blog by modifying the `config.rb` file in the project root directory.
 Make sure to update the necessary settings before running the application.

+This is a [good starter template](https://github.com/middleman/middleman-templates-blog) to study.